DevDamie/Olist/README.md

 # Olist
-This project analyzes sales and revenue for a new e-commerce company
+This project analyzes sales and revenue data from an existing e-commerce business for a new e-commerce company